surveybox-io/SurveyBoxSdk-Android/README.md

 # Requirements

-The SDK supports iOS 13+.
-Survicate Mobile SDK is distributed in a binary version and developed using Swift 5.3.
-The minimum required version of Xcode is 13.0, however we recommend using the SDK with Xcode 13.1 and above.

-Using Survaybox Mobile SDK requires an account at Survaybox.
+Using Surveybox Mobile SDK requires an account at [Survaybox](https://surveybox.io/).
 Sign up for free and find your workspace key in the Access Keys tab.

 **Minimum SDK:** The minimum SDK required by the SDK is set to 24 (Android 7.0 Nougat) or higher.